By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Two students look at an easel that is displaying a poster that reads Skin is Social, Words Matter.

-The bachelor of science (B.S.) in design studies program prepares students for impactful roles in design research and innovation, equipping them with the skills to contribute to research and development teams, collaborative projects and other professional contexts in design.
+The design studies bachelor of science (B.S.) degree is inherently forward-looking.
+It interrogates present-day challenges to shape what comes next.
+The degree prepares students for impactful roles as design futurists, equipping them with the skills to contribute to research and development teams, organizational and project management, collaborative projects and other professional contexts in design.

 Emphasizing interdisciplinary learning, ethical considerations and a commitment to social impact, the program cultivates expertise in design research, critical discourse and innovative problem-solving.

-While students gain a deep understanding of design thinking, history, processes and industry contexts, this rigorous program focuses on design as a field of inquiry rather than on specific technical training for design production.
-Graduates are prepared to drive meaningful advancements, address complex design challenges responsibly and shape the future of design as it responds to an ever-evolving world.
+Focusing on design as a field of inquiry rather than on specific technical training for design production, students gain a deep understanding of design thinking, history, processes and industry contexts.
+Students are taught the skills to drive meaningful advancements, responsibly address complex design challenges, and guide the future of design as it responds to an ever-evolving world.

 As one of our students, you will: